Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Discussions

+First, block size plays an important role in determining the performance of our algorithms.
+Our theory shows that different block sizes share the same overall query complexity bound.
+Notably, block size directly governs the trade-off between single-step efficiency and iteration complexity.
+Smaller blocks reduce the number of queries per iteration but typically require more iterations to achieve certain errors.
+However, as shown in our following numerical results, properly tuned block sizes can substantially reduce the total number of queries in practice.
+One may therefore treat $b$ as a hyperparameter and use a few short, early-stopping runs to select a small but effective block size that balances per-iteration cost and overall query complexity.
+Developing finer-grained complexity bounds that make the dependence on $b$ explicit is an interesting direction for future work.

-\paragraph{Stationary Points of (\ref{eq:general_minmax}) Can Provide Solutions to (\ref{eq:constrained_problem}).} Our theoretical results establish convergence guarantees to stationary points of $f(x,y)$ for the proposed algorithms, while the convergence guarantees to the solutions to problem (\ref{eq:constrained_problem}) are yet to be established.
-However, under proper conditions, the stationary points of $f(x,y)$ satisfying $\|\mathfrak{g}(x,y)\|=0$ is also a critical KKT point of problem (\ref{eq:constrained_problem}).
-We provide the following lemma to characterize this property.
-The definition of critical KKT points and the proof of Lemma \ref{lemma:stationary_point_to_solution} are provided in Appendix \ref{app:proof_of_lemma_sps}.
+Second, under suitable conditions, the stationary points of (\ref{eq:general_minmax}) can provide solutions to (\ref{eq:constrained_problem}).
+Our theoretical results establish convergence guarantees to stationary points of $f(x,y)$ for the proposed algorithms, while our goal is to establish the convergence guarantees to the solutions to problem (\ref{eq:constrained_problem}).
+Therefore, we define the KKT gap at a point $(x,y)\in\mathbb{R}^{d_x}\times\mathcal Y$ as